cfreemoser/kube-recreate/README.md

 ## Key Features

 * Ingress
-  - Recreation of ingress objectss
+  - Recreation of ingress objects
   - Removal of annotations

 ## How To Use